Supporting New Zealand small businesses for 5 years.

 Still, you must keep in mind that the interest rates will also depend on your credit history and financial standing.
 You need to pay attention to everything that determines whether you’re a reliable borrower.
 However, assuming all else is equal, a secured business loan should be cheaper than an unsecured one.

 Lastly, you can expect the repayment terms to be rather long.
 In many cases, you may be able to stretch out the repayment period for as long as 30 years.
 This can allow you to repay the loan more comfortably without affecting your cash flow.
+However, missed payments can result in penalties or even loss of the collateral asset.
+Understanding the fee structure and payment schedule is crucial to avoid unexpected expenses and ensure timely payments.

 Drawbacks of Secured Loans